Cheney on having liberal Democrats as supporters: ‘I’m not choosy these days’

 “I’m not choosy these days,” the Wyoming Republican responded, laughing herself and eliciting chuckles from the crowd.

-That stance got her ousted from her post as House GOP conference chair in May 2021.
+That stance got her ousted from her post as House GOP conference chairwoman in May 2021.

 But the role as top GOP Trump critic also led her to be defeated in a reelection primary this summer against Trump-back candidate Harriet Hageman.